Two-dimensional non-linear hydrodynamics and nanofluidics: Methods

 \section{Methods}

-Hydrodynamics is a continuum theory for liquid flow that neglects the discrete (molecular) structure of the liquid and confining channel.
-Nanofluidics describes the fluid flow in the regime when the molecular structure cannot be neglected.
-We apply a hydrodynamic description to the in-plane flow of 2D water, where the basic hydrodynamic principles deduced from conservation of mass and momentum obviously remain valid, and take into account the nanofluidic effects by means of the viscosity parameters deduced from our MD simulations.
+We apply a hydrodynamic description to the in-plane flow of 2D water, where the basic hydrodynamic principles derived from the conservation of mass and momentum remain valid, and take into account the nanofluidic effects by means of the viscosity parameters deduced from our MD simulations.